pouya-codes/singularity_train/README.md

                          (default: None)

   --validation_interval VALIDATION_INTERVAL
                         The interval of the training loop to start validating model.
+For validation only once in each epoch, set this value to -1.
                          (default: None)

   --epochs EPOCHS       The number of epochs to run model training on training dataset.